Buy Femodette Tablets

 Other Ingredients

 Lactose monohydrate, maize starch, povidone, magnesium stearate, hypromellose, and macrogol.
+Refer to the Patient Information Leaflet for the full excipient list.

 Possible Side Effects